-Steve is happily married to Jean since 1972, and they have two children—Ben, who works at Van Dam, and Brie, who is a scientist traveling the world.
-When not working, he takes great pleasure in helping his children with whatever projects they may have.
-He loves to race on his cross country skis in the winter and ride his bike in the summer with Jean, and can usually be found at the front of the starting line for a couple 10k foot races each year.
+Steve and Jean have been married since 1972 and have never lost their love for each other and the enterprise they founded together.
+They have two children, Ben, who is now president of Van Dam Custom Boats, and Brie who is a scientist in Alaska.
+When not working, Steve takes great pleasure in helping his children with whatever projects they may have and building fun stuff for their home.
+He loves to race on his cross country skis in the winter, race his mountain bike and bicycle tour with Jean in the summer, and can usually be found at the front of the starting line for one or two 10k foot races each year.

 Growing up in northern Michigan, Jean taught sailing in the summer and skiing in the winters through high school and college.
-She graduated with a degree in education, but after marrying Steve (and not being able to teach him anything) she decided to pursue a career in the health field.
+She graduated with a degree in education, but after marrying Steve (and not being able to teach him anything) she decided to pursue a career in the health field to pay the bills while Steve worked at getting their fledgling business in operation and profitable.
 After the birth of her and Steve’s two children, she made a decision to become more active in the business management of Van Dam Custom Boats.
 Balancing family life and managing a business has been a challenging and rewarding experience, as every working mother can attest.

 Jean has volunteered her time for the local Women’s Resource Center, which offers assistance to women and children who need support.
 She has served on the board of the local Community Foundation and she currently serves on the board of Raven Hill Discovery Center, whose focus is exposing children and adults to the connections between science, history, and art.